 Our whole trip to Morocco was astounding, but our night in the Sahara Desert was the gem on top of the whole experience.
-I want to share some of my favorite photos, and advice on how to get the experience as affordably as we did.
+I want to share some of my favorite photos, and advice on how to get the experience affordably with the best Marrakech tours to Sahara Desert.

 Refreshing, endless, rolling green mountains slowly shifting to orange sand and desert.
 Moroccan pop music playing through the speakers.
 Bright bangles hanging from the rearview mirror, tinkling with each sharp bend through the mountain pass.
 An unlikely band of travelers: me (American) and my British boyfriend, a couple from Brighton, a family with two young kids (and a selfie stick obsession) from Dubai, an older solo traveling lady from France, and two friends (one from England, one from Spain).